flutter/website/src/docs/development/platform-integration/web.md

 ### Is the web version of Flutter ready for production?

-As of the 1.12 release, web support for Flutter is available on the beta channel.
+Flutter web support is available on the beta channel.
-**We don't recommend deploying a web app to production.**
+As is typical for beta software, we're still making changes to improve performance and quality, and you may discover rendering bugs compared to the stable mobile platforms.
+While web support is in beta, we recommend careful testing on a variety of platforms before deploying to production, and that you track and apply Flutter updates to your deployed site on a regular basis.

 ### What scenarios are ideal for Flutter on the web?